 - Again, 5-6 hours of battery backup is exceptional for the price point.
 What do you need more in less than $30?

-- Even many double-priced bone headphones are not water-resistant, but these have an IPX5 rating.
+- Even though many double-priced bone headphones are not water-resistant, these have an IPX5 rating.
 So, you can use them in light rain (not heavy rain), and sweating is no issue for these headphones.

 Why should you not buy the Tokani Open Ear Wireless Sports Headphones?